ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # Git-Merge-Conflict-cpnt201-a2

-# In moonlit shines, shadows darken,
+# In sunlit shines, shadows darken,

 # A mermaid of twilight's moon.